sandwich-coder/CubeDimAE/README.md

 # CubeDimAE

-### Objective
+### Description

-This algorithm aims to estimate the intrinsic dimension of a dataset to reduce the wasted effort finding the proper size of the latent space in designing an autoencoder.
+This paper aims to reduce the wasted effort finding the proper size of the latent space in designing an autoencoder, by estimating in advance the intrinsic dimension of a dataset.
+The estimation process was inspired by how human interpolates discontinuous set of points and imagine a continuous analogue in his/her mind.
+This approach is in contrast with the traditional approaches, which assume the existence of some continuous manifold first and try to guess its dimension given a finite sample, the dataset at hand, from the manifold.

-### Overview

-(overview diagram)

-### Grid Orientation

-This method is not intrinsically rotation-invariant.
-Instead, it uses the PCA to align the axes along the greatest variances, to stabilize the connections and ensure the rotation-invariance of the estimation result.